 OCLC Research Mini-symposium on the Discovery and Use of Open Collections

-Join this mini-symposium in Leiden, The Netherlands, to learn about research & development work done in the area of IIIF, corpus-building, and deep interactions with open collections by OCLC Research and its network partners.
+This mini-symposium held in Leiden, The Netherlands, shares research & development work done in the area of IIIF, corpus-building, and deep interactions with open collections by OCLC Research and its network partners.

 - Short overview of findings from the OCLC Open Content Survey—Titia van der Werf, OCLC Research

 - IIIF and OCLC product development—Shane Huddlestone, OCLC Digital Collections Services - slides

 - The state of IIIF at Europeana—Antoine Isaac, Europeana - slides

 - The Global Digitised Dataset Network—Paul Gooding, University of Glasgow - slides

 - Building corpora of open content in Philosophy: findings from the CatViS project—Rob Koopman (Architect, OCLC Global Engineering)

 - Interacting with open collections: Ariadne, BolVis and KantVis—Shenghui Wang (Research Scientist, OCLC Research), Thom Castermans (PhD student at Department of Mathematics and Computer Science of TU Eindhoven), Annapaola Ginammi (Researcher at the Faculty of Humanities, University of Amsterdam)